PoCInnovation/Workshops/software/13.Rust/SETUP.md

 ## 3. Start

-> :bulb: We recommend you to follow the [Tour of Rust](https://tourofrust.com/00_en.html) for this workshop
+> :bulb: We recommend you to follow the [Tour of Rust](https://tourofrust.com/00_en.html) for this workshop.

 [Go back to the exercise](./README.md)